[NOTE: This post was updated on July 3, 2016.]

-The word “jitney” here (it’s sometimes spelled “gitney”) meant either five cents or a nickel, the fare to ride minibuses at the time, according to slang dictionaries.
+Slang dictionaries say that at the turn of the century, “jitney” (sometimes spelled “gitney”) meant either five cents or a nickel, the fare to ride minibuses at the time.

 But by the early 20th century, the term was being used adjectivally to refer to the minibuses themselves.
 The OED’s earliest example is in a Nov.
 28, 1914, letter from Los Angeles published in the Jan.
 14, 1915, issue of the Nation:

 “This autumn automobiles, mostly of the Ford variety, have begun in competition with the street cars in this city.
 The newspapers call them ‘Jitney buses.’ ”